private first dance lessons and wedding dance lessons in london

 The Mambo

-As far as dancing is concerned, Mambo is one of the most powerful Latin dancing range.
-To perform it well you need to pay full attention to the music.
+As far as dancing is concerned, Mambo is one of the most powerful Latin dance styles.
+To perform it well, you need to pay full attention to the music.

 It is a fun dance with precise footwork and exciting movements.
 It still is a popular choice worldwide.
 Popular Mambo songs: